 As someone committed to doing everything I can to help people succeed on their digital transformational journeys, I spend an increasing amount of time focused on these organizational change management issues.
 Recently, I came across the book The Catalyst: How to Change Anyone's Mind, by Jonah Berger, a professor at the Wharton School of Business, focused on how to influence change.
 What I realized after reading his recommendations is that most of what I see being attempted in software industry transformations is in direct opposition to what organizational change management experts, like Berger, recommend.
-Instead of executing on patterns that would set up organizational change management "anti-patterns" - and therefore, are struggling to successfully master digital transformation initiatives.
+Instead of executing on patterns that would set up organizations for success, the software industry is, instead, copying and executing common organizational change management "anti-patterns" - and therefore, are struggling to successfully master digital transformation initiatives.